wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.3.4 =
+- (24 Jun 2012) Detects when Twitter displays a redirect URL when using the avatar API and downloads avatar from that URL instead, ignores errors when trying to get the file size of an avatar or when getting tweets and checks if the avatar that is supposed to be displayed exists

 = 1.3.3 =
 - (02 Jun 2012) get_twitter_avatar() replaced with Twitter avatar API, added ability to cache user avatars and changed wording of TIME_1_DAY from "about a day ago" to "yesterday"